balajiks-dev/SwiftUI_Basics/README.md

-# Basics of Swift UI,
+# Basics of Swift UI

 Hello Developers,
 This repo is the Introduction to the basics of Swift UI.